space307/pure-index/website/src/content/docs/intro/js-api.md

 description: Pure Index JavaScript API Intro
 ---

 Pure Index provides a JavaScript API which is usable from Node.js.
-You only have to use this if the use of Pure Index goes beyond the monorepository.
+You only have to use this if the use of Pure Index goes beyond the monorepo.

 :::tip
-It is most convenient to use them on CI where you can clone all the repositories of interest and run the script.
+It is most convenient to use them on CI, where you can clone all the repositories of interest and run the script.
 :::

 ## findUnusedExports

-This function allows you to find all unused package exports by checking imports in different repositories.
+This function lets you find unused package exports by checking imports in different repositories.

 ### Formulae